csima/dbxconvert/README.md

 # dbx-converter - DBX to MBOX converter

+This was converted to Go from the original C++ code located here: http://www.ukrebs-software.de/english/dbxconv/dbxconv.html

 ## Version 1.0.0 (12/09/2016)

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.